 The defense force is a fleet of CA-214 models, which are sophisticated astro-planes capable of transforming into a humanoid battle mech.
 With universal munitions applications, it would seem that the survivors would have defeated the Dalaus invasion.
 However, Dalaus had corrupted many of those who had been placed in military positions by the survivors.
 They destroyed nearly every single CA-214 and assassinated nearly every pilot for the ships.
 Only one pilot survives and manages to escape with his life and his CA-214 or TransBot.

-screen.
+The game TransBot is a side scrolling space shooter.
+The player controls the TransBot and shoots incoming enemies on the right.
+The directional pad of the Sega Controller moves the player's TransBot in all directions.
+Button 2 is used to fire whatever weapon the TransBot has currently equipped.
+Button 1 selects what weapon to use after the munitions select mechanic is started.
+The most noteworthy mechanic in TransBot is the munitions section sub-screen.
 To initiate this mechanic the player must first come across one of Dalaus' munitions trucks.
 By destroying the truck and collecting the question mark icon the player now can pick one of eight weapon types.
 The weapon sub screen begins a minigame process where it cycles through the letters A to H (A to F indicates various weapons and G is an ammunition power-up) in a roulette fashion.
-It tends to cycle though these letters quick, so paying attention to what weapon you are selecting while fighting an onslaught of enemies in real time can be quite a challenge.
-The player will most likely find them self maneuvering all over the screen in order to avoid enemy collision rather than just sitting put or even just moving up and down.
+It tends to cycle though these letters quick, so paying attention to what weapon is being selected while fighting an onslaught of enemies in real time can be quite a challenge.
+The player will most likely find themselves maneuvering all over the screen in order to avoid enemy collision rather than just sitting put or even just moving up and down.

-gets hit once or even twice the player loses a life.
+The enemies do not necessarily use AI, but they do maneuver about the screen in formation patterns that are selected at random.
+There are special parts in TransBot where the player can enter Dalaus' subterranean lair, which is one of the two major environments in the game including the planet's surface.
+The health system is interesting because it does not follow the pre-established conventions of the space shooter genre.
+Usually if one gets hit once or even twice the player loses a life.
 However, TransBot changes that with a life meter with several notches.
 Once the health bar's indication needle hits the far left end of the bar the player's ship is destroyed, resulting in a lost life.
 The player starts with three lives, and the game is over when all the lives are exhuasted.
 The player can gain an extra by first obtaining 40,000 points and every extra life after that requires another 80,000 points every time.
 The same system is put into effect for the weapon ammunition aspect of the game.
 When using the Normal Fire weapon mode, the player has unlimited ammunition because that is the native weapon of the CA-214.
 However, when the player acquires a new weapon the player is met with a limited supply of ammunition for that particular weapon.
 Once the ammunition supply for that weapon is exhausted the CA-214's primary reverts back the Normal Fire mode.

 Though TransBot came out exclusively for the Sega Master System, there are two different releases on this one title.
 TransBot came out on a Sega Mega Cartridge as well as a Sega Game Card.
 The only significant difference between the two formats is that the Sega Game Card version does not contain an ending or resolution of any kind and just plays on forever.
 However, with the Mega Cartridge release of TransBot, the game does have an ending and closes out with a resolution.
-However, The Sega Card version of TransBot was the more popular for it was cheaper and yet the graphical and audio quality was equal the the Mega Cartridge version.
+However, The Sega Card version of TransBot was the more popular as it was cheaper and yet the graphical and audio quality was equal the the Mega Cartridge version.

-7. G-Power-up-Attack: Replenishes ammunition supply
+- G-Power-up-Attack: Replenishes ammunition supply.

 Enemies and Point Values

-Arm Carrier – 1,000 Points
+- Arm Carrier – 1,000 Points

 - Luvogue – 120 Points

 - Psyball – 100 Points

 - Elblink – 120 Points

 - Bifler (Quick) – 100 Points

 - Bifler (Slow) – 80 Points

 - Alapot – 120 Points

 - Ascule – 120 Points

-Zelnuc – 200 Points
+- Zelnuc – 200 Points

 - Gelpaar – 180 Points

 - Boasite – 240 Points

 - Gealmea – 240 Points

 - Hilun – 500 Points

 - Barrier – 400 Points

 - Elgramzon- 20,000 Points

 World Record Attempts

 The first officially verified world record for first place high score was recognized on June 11th of 2004.
 It was 66,000 points and was held by James Carter and was globally recognized through the Twin Galaxies International Scoreboard.
 However, Jon Rivera had made many attempts to attain the world record and achieve a higher score.
-He had recorded a record winning game of 502,040 points in one play session of Transbot.
+He had recorded a record winning game of 502,040 points in one play session of TransBot.
 Jon Rivera's record winning score was approved on September 9th of 2009 and is now the official first place high score.
-This record was approved by Nik Meeks, a referee of the Twin Galaxies Scoreboar.
+This record was approved by Nik Meeks, a referee of the Twin Galaxies Scoreboard.